-“Other states are also taking a close look at this legislation and the safety benefits it provides,” says Paul Petani, sales director at FELL Marine (www.fellmarine.com),a Norwegian developer and manufacturer of marine electronics that specializes in wireless safety technology and offers a variety of wireless man overboard systems.
+“Other states are also taking a close look at this legislation and the safety benefits it provides,” says Paul Petani of FELL Marine.
 “Sentiment for such laws is growing, and with good reason.
-According to the U.S. Coast Guard’s Recreational Boating Statistics report, there were 172 accidents nationwide during 2017 in which at least one person was struck by a propeller,” he notes.
+According to the Coast Guard’s report, there were 172 accidents nationwide in 2017 involving a person being struck by a propeller,” he notes.
 “Those accidents resulted in 31 deaths and 162 injuries.
-Some could have been prevented if a kill switch had been in use.”
+Some could have been prevented if an engine cut-off switch had been in use.”

+The clip attaches to a button or a switch on the boat to allow the engine to start and keep running.
+If the clip is pulled off, the engine will shut down.
+The lanyard is typically attached to a PFD, belt loop, or wrist.
 “If the driver is thrown overboard for any reason, most boats will end up turning in circles,” notes Petani.
 “That puts the person in the water at great risk of being run over.
-Flats fishing boats designed for operation in shallow water may also turn in circles, but if a driver falls overboard at medium to high speeds, these vessels might spin violently out of control.
-Just as with a vessel turning in circles, the risk to anyone who ends up in the water is significant and real.”
+The risk to anyone who ends up in the water is significant and real.”

-Interestingly, the federal government in 2018 passed the Frank Lobiondo Coast Guard Authorization Act, which included a provision requiring boat and engine manufacturers, distributors and dealers to install engine cutoff switches on new boats less than 26 feet in overall in length and capable of developing 115 pounds or more of static thrust.
-Unfortunately, that law does not compel boaters to actually use the devices, thus state statutes like the new Texas law.
-Currently, Alabama, Arkansas, Illinois, Iowa, Nevada, New Jersey and Texas have mandatory engine cut-off switch laws in effect.
-It is surprising that more coastal states have yet to put a similar law on the books.
+In 2018 the federal government passed the Frank LoBiondo Coast Guard Authorization Act.
+The Act includes a provision requiring boat and engine manufacturers, distributors, and dealers to install engine cut-off switches on new boats less than 26 feet.
+Unfortunately, that law does not compel boaters to actually use the devices.
+Currently, Alabama, Arkansas, Illinois, Iowa, Nevada, New Jersey, and Texas have mandatory engine cut-off switch laws in effect.